The Dennis O'Keefe Show

-The Dennis O'Keefe Show is an American sitcom produced by Cypress Production/United Artists Television which aired on CBS for sponsor General Motors' Oldsmobile division.
+The Dennis O'Keefe Show is an American sitcom produced by Cypress Production/United Artists Television that aired on CBS for sponsor General Motors' Oldsmobile division.
 It was not a ratings success during its original run and was canceled after one season.
 The series was largely forgotten until a "Best Of" DVD release by Alpha Video during 2004.
 Certain episodes of the show can also be seen at the Internet Archive.
 It appears this series has entered the public domain.

 Premise

 Dennis O'Keefe portrays Hal Towne, a widower who is trying to balance his career as a newspaper columnist ("All Around Towne") and raise his 9-year-old son, Randy, in an apartment in New York City, with the help of a tough but lovable housekeeper, Amelia Sargent, better known as "Sarge", played by Hope Emerson.

 The series aired at 8 p.m.
 Eastern on Tuesdays, with competition from the last half of two hour-long western series, Laramie on NBC and Sugarfoot and Bronco, alternating on ABC, one of their many Warner Brothers offerings at that time.